diplomendstadium/mxlinux-autosetup/README.md

 ***This repo is still under construction, so you better not use it!***

-This Bash script streamlines the initial setup of a fresh [MX Linux](https://mxlinux.org) installation with just one command.
+This bash script streamlines the initial setup of a fresh [MX Linux](https://mxlinux.org) installation with just one command.

 ## Features

-- installing updates
+- install updates
-- installing software (see script for list of installed software)
+- install software (see script for list of installed software)
-- activate firewall
+- enable firewall
-- tweak firefox a bit
+- tweak firefox
 - add calendar to BashRC
 - small cleanup

-## Quick Start
+## Quick start

 Run this one-liner in your terminal to download and execute the script: